riley-williams/buoyant/README.md

 - `CrossTerm`: Renders colored character-pixels to a terminal using the `crossterm` crate.

-## A Quick Example
+## Building views with Buoyant

-Here's what an Apple-like toggle button component would look like, implemented with Buoyant:
+Here's what an animated toggle button component would look like, implemented with Buoyant:

 ```rust
 fn toggle_button(is_on: bool) -> impl Renderable<Rgb565, Renderables: EmbeddedGraphicsRender<Rgb565>> {